Floorp-Projects/Floorp/.github/CONTRIBUTING.md

-# Contributing Guidelines
+# Welcome to Noraneko Contributing Guidelines

-Thank you for interest.
+Thank you for interest!

 First, please ask "how to contribute" in GitHub Issues or [Ablaze Community Discord](https://aka.ablaze.one/discord) It can be help if you stuck, or for communication to start contribution.